bvarner/pi485/standalone/README.md

 logic for the Max485, along with a basic resistance network to setup the A/B differentials on the RS-485 bus.

 # Analysis of other products / options
-First off, I am not a professional.
+I am not a professional EE.
 In reality I'm a software engineer who got into this out of curiosity.
 I have always detested black-boxes (things which I cannot take apart or understand completely) and it's my nature to dismantle, analyze, evaluate, and eventually take that knowlege and apply it to things I synthesize.
-But, I consider electronics a 'hobby'.
-My comments here are my own personal opinions and are not an endorsement.
+I consider electronics a 'hobby'.
+My comments here are my own personal opinions and are not an endorsement or meant to dissuade or persuade your purchasing decisions.

 # Build Instructions

 1. Start off by customizing the resistor values for your LEDs.
 I used [http://ledcalc.com/] to help inspire my choices.
 2. Use KiCad's PCB editor (pcbnew) to customize any footprint changes.
-3. Print the [back copper](plots/pi485-B.Cu.svg) layer on a laser printer, using glossy photo paper.
+3. Print the [back copper](plots/pi485-B.Cu.svg) layer on a laser printer, using glossy paper.
-4. Print the [front](plots/pi485-brd.svg) layers on a laser printer, using glossy photo paper.
+4. Print the [front](plots/pi485-brd.svg) layers on a laser printer, using glossy paper.
-5. Cut your board (70mm x 100mm)
+5. Cut your board to size (63mm x 46mm)
 6. Transfer the copper printout using a hot iron and some water.... (youtube reference coming).
 Touchup with a resist pen if necessary.
 7. Etch the board.
 8. Clean the board.